banyansecurity/installer/cloudformation/netagent2/README.md

-# Deploy AccessTier using AWS CloudFormation
+# Deploy Access Tier with Netagent v2 using AWS CloudFormation

+> :warning: **Note: Netagent v2 has been released, simplifying the process of installing and configuring an Access Tier.
+If you need to use Netagent v1, use the [legacy v1 guides](../netagent1).**

 ### Prerequisites